-This is what gets Kinue Crossroad killed in season 1 of Gundam00.
+- This is what gets Kinue Crossroad killed in season 1 of Mobile Suit Gundam 00.

-Had Tatsumi Saiganot snuck into a certain high-class club for the rich and wealthy from Tokyo, he would've never become the main character indeed.
+- In Speed Grapher, had Tatsumi Saiga not snuck into a certain high-class club for the rich and wealthy from Tokyo, he would've never become the main character indeed.

 Terrorist: Lane?
 Lois Lane?
 The one Superman always saves?